kartoza/docker-geosafe/README.md

 Update all submodules to retrieve all the codes

 ```
+git remote update
 git submodule init
 git submodule update
 ```

-If some submodules wasn't updated correctly, add the following remote repo
+If some submodules wasn't updated correctly because it didn't find the reference, add the following remote repo

 ```
 cd src/geonode